-E-safety Support has 22 lesson plans - scroll down for details and samples
+Safeguarding Essentials has 27 lesson plans - scroll down for details and samples

-Written by teachers with expertise in ICT and e-safety, these lesson plans help to enrich your curriculum, and can be delivered through PSHE lessons or ICT.
+Written by teaching professionals with expertise in safeguarding and e-safety, these lesson plans help to enrich your curriculum, and can be delivered through PSHE, citizenship or ICT lessons.
 They include PDF lesson plan overviews and PowerPoint slides, and can be delivered by non-specialist teachers.
-The lesson plans are designed to encourage pupils to create their own resources for e-safety, to input into the schools’ e-safety policy and to promote peer mentoring.
+The lesson plans are designed to encourage pupils to create their own resources for safeguarding and e-safety, to input into the school policy and to promote peer mentoring.

-This lesson plan is underpinned by teaching and learning activities related to the three areas of risk in e-safety: content, contact and conduct.
-Through discussion and activities, teachers explore the range of ways in which content can be shared via the internet, specifically mobile devices.
-The lesson helps children understand how WiFi and 3G- or 4G-enabled devices offer a range of ways to communicate with others and receive communications, and identifies the advantages, disadvantages and dangers associated with online communications while suggesting ways in which risks can be minimised.
+This key stage 2 lesson plan is underpinned by teaching and learning activities related to the three areas of risk in e-safety: content, contact and conduct.
+Through discussion and activities, teachers explore the range of ways in which content can be shared via the Internet, specifically mobile devices.
+The lesson helps children understand how Wi-Fi and 3G- or 4G-enabled devices offer a range of ways to communicate with others and receive communications, and identifies the advantages, disadvantages and dangers associated with online communications while suggesting ways in which risks can be minimised.

 The lesson also covers what is meant by communications ‘going viral’ and how this applies to text or multimedia messaging.